Mostafa-ashraf19/SnakeGame/README.md

   * when Snake eat it, the Snake speed decrease and  loss size.

 * new feature
-  * will add background sound.
+  * will add background sound using threads.
   * soon.

 ## Dependencies for Running Locally